P&O Bank: History

-In 1920 it also acquired Allahabad Bank (est. 1865) in India.
+In 1920 it also acquired Allahabad Bank in India.
 However, P&O Bank ran Allahabad Bank separately.

 However, P&O Bank was unable to wean the customers of the shipping business away from their existing banking relationships.
 In a search of income it ended up booking riskier business, with the result that it was plagued with bad debts.

-In 1927 Chartered Bank of India, Australia and China (now Standard Chartered Bank) acquired 75% of P&O Bank and later acquired the remaining shares, P&O Bank never having established a viable banking business.
+In 1927, Chartered Bank of India, Australia & China acquired a 75% shareholding in P&O Bank and later acquired the remaining shares, P&O Bank never having established a viable banking business.
 For a while, Chartered continued to run the two banks, P&O and Allahabad, separately.
 In 1937 Chartered merged in P&O Bank, but not Allahabad; the government of India nationalized Allahabad on 19 July 1969.

 When Chartered closed the branch in Colombo, the Bank of Ceylon was able to take on almost the entire staff.